OasisAkari/vitepress-theme-akari/README.md

 ---
 ```

 When set to true, the cc license component will be displayed at the bottom of the page.
-You can configure text in `translation.ts`
+The display text can be configured in `translation.ts`

 ## Run & Build